ISibboI/evalexpr/README.md

 | upcase | 1 | Returns upper-case version of string |

 The `min` and `max` functions can deal with a mixture of integer and floating point arguments.
 They return the result as the type it was passed into the function.
+The regex functions require feature flag `regex_support`.

 ### Values